ClimateImpactLab/dscim-facts-epa/README.md

 This Python library enables the calculation of sector-specific partial social cost of greenhouse gases (SC-GHG) and SC-GHGs that are combined across sectors.
 The main purpose of this library is to parse the monetized spatial damages from different sectors and integrate them into SC-GHGs for different discount levels, pulse years, and greenhouse gases.

+## Outline
+This README is organized as follows:

+- Types of run cases
+- Run process overview
+- Installation and setup of `dscim-facts-epa`
+- Running `dscim-facts-epa` SC-GHG command line tool
+- Format of GMST, OHC, GMSL input files
+- FACTS-specific setup
+    - Installation of `facts`
+      - Docker (Windows, Mac OS)
+      - Not Docker (Linux)
+    - Running `facts` with bash run script
+-

-## Run cases
+## Types of run cases

-By default, DSCIM-FACTS-EPA can run SC-GHGs for carbon dioxide, methane, and nitrous oxide for pulse years 2020-2080 in 10 year increments for the Resources for the Future (RFF) emissions scenarios.
-For alternative gases or pulse years the user will need to provide new GMST and GMSL trajectories.
-The user can provide these trajectories directly, or can use the DSCIM-FACTS-EPA FACTS runner to generate GMSL from ocean heat content (OHC) and GMST.
+By default, DSCIM-FACTS-EPA can run SC-GHGs for carbon dioxide, methane, and nitrous oxide for pulse years 2020-2080 in 10 year increments for the Resources for the Future socioeconomic pathways (RFF-SPs).
+For alternative gases or pulse years, the user can provide new GMST and GMSL trajectories.
+The user can provide these trajectories directly as input files, or can use the DSCIM-FACTS-EPA FACTS runner to generate GMSL from ocean heat content (OHC) and GMST.
 The intended use cases of this repository are thus:

-1. The user wants to generate the Climate Impact Lab (CIL) RFF SC-GHGs themselves.
+1. The user wants to generate the default Climate Impact Lab (CIL) RFF SC-GHGs.
-2. The user has GMST and GMSL files following the guidelines below and wants to use the CIL damage functions to generate SC-GHGs based on those files.
+2. The user has alternative GMST and GMSL files following the guidelines below and wants to use the CIL damage functions to generate SC-GHGs based on those files.
-3. The user has GMST and OHC files following the guidelines below (usually directly from a simple climate model, such as FaIR) and wants to generate GMSL files from FACTS.
+3. The user has alternative GMST and OHC files following the guidelines below (usually directly from a simple climate model, such as FaIR) and wants to generate GMSL files from FACTS and use the CIL damage functions to generate SC-GHGs from those files.

 ```mermaid
 flowchart LR